pskfyi/minecraft-outlander-modpack/pack/design.md

    - New structures, biomes, crops, and animals.

+     - Materials gathered from these sources should facilitate new recipes.
+This connects exploration, gathering, crafting, and advancement, forming the core game loop.

    - Enhanced danger and limitations.

    - Collection mechanics to make every new item worthwhile.